-Daniel E. Lieberman is Edwin M. Lerner II Professor of Biological Sciences and chair of Harvard’s Department of Organismic and Evolutionary Biology.
+Daniel E. Lieberman is Edwin M. Lerner II Professor of Biological Sciences.
 He studies the fossil record of human evolution to determine why the human body looks and functions as it does.
 Professor Lieberman was educated at Harvard and Cambridge University and has done fieldwork in Africa, Europe, and the Middle East.
 Much of his research focuses on the unusual nature of the human head.
 Unlike other mammals, we have very large brains, nearly balanced heads with short vertical necks that attach near the center of the skull’s base, no snouts, external noses, small teeth, short round tongues, a descended larynx, and tiny faces that are tucked almost beneath the frontal lobes.
 How, when, and why did these features evolve?
 And what do they tell us about the selective forces that acted during human evolution?

 The human body below the neck is also unusual in several respects related to locomotion.
 Lieberman is especially interested in when, how and why early hominins first became bipeds, and then became so exceptional as long distance endurance runners.
 His work on early hominins (Sahelanthropus) suggests that the first hominins were bipeds and that the origins of upright walking was a major factor that helped set humans on a novel evolutionary trajectory from the African apes.
 The evolution of human gait involves more than just walking.